Hamisakim/Doodler/README.md

 * Git/GitHub

 ## Approach Taken
-While discussing ideas we found a [ canvas component](https://www.npmjs.com/package/react-canvas-draw) that allows users to make a doddle.
+While discussing ideas we found a [ canvas component](https://www.npmjs.com/package/react-canvas-draw) that allows users to make a doodle.
 We knew we wanted this as the focus of our app and got to work.

 We met and had some wireframes drawn up of how we want the app to look like